 After a fun day of exploring everything that Fraser Island has to offer you’ll head to the permanent campsites on the island, kick back around the BBQ, sip a cold beer (or most likely some glasses of goon!) and enjoy the incredible night sky.

-If you want the all out Fraser Island camping tour our top pick would be Pippies, with its awesome vibes and great location – however it departs Mon, Tues, Wed, Fri and Sat so you’ll need to make sure that fits into your time schedule.
+If you want the most popular out the all out Fraser Island camping tours our top pick would be Pippies, with its awesome vibes, guides and great range of stops, departing from Rainbow Beach.

 Fraser Island Hostel Tours